“Are we crazy?” I asked my husband.

 It never felt easy: it was hard, messy, and scary most of the time.
 But the end result was worth it.
 We got what we wanted, even if we had to give up our jobs and things — what felt like ‘success’ and ‘stability’ — in order to get there.

 After a year of living in the cabin, hindsight is 20/20.
-Here’s what I wish I could have told myself before we moved:
+Here’s what I wish I could have told myself before we made the move to a cabin:

 Don’t be afraid to leave what most people call ‘success’ in search of something greater.